koby-a-close/NCAA-ML-Competition/README.md

 Results:
 My best log loss score was 0.48970 from the Google Starter Kernel with Guessing Strategy model and it would have placed 304th.
 It's record was 47-19.
 However, it relied on guessing.
 My best log loss score with a model only was 0.50034 from the XGBoost model and it would have placed 420th.
 It's record was 44-22.
 I met both of my goals.

+*** Please see the NCAA-Kaggle-Report pdf for a full report on my process, results, and conclusions. ***